nashish109/esg_builder/README.md

 # ESG Builder

-A platform that scrapes ESG-related data, analyzes ESG performance using NLP, and recommends portfolios based on user-defined filters.
+A standalone dashboard that visualizes ESG (Environmental, Social, Governance) trends and portfolio performance using sample data.
+The dashboard loads data from local JSON files and provides interactive charts for comparing company ESG scores over time and portfolio performance.